ChrisKlug/web-dev-workshop/labs/lab1.md

 In this lab, you will set up a new .NET solution with Aspire as the host for the services to come.

-## What are we doing?

-You need to create a new __Aspire Empty App__ called __WebDevWorkshop__.
-Inside this project, you then need to add add a container resource called `ui` using the image called `zerokoll/webdevworkshop-ui`.
-The resource should expose its port 80 on any port on your machine.

 ## Steps (for Visual Studio/Rider)

 ### Install / Update Aspire Templates